mr-adult/tree-iterators-rs/doc_files/tree_context_children.md

 The children of the current node.
-This will always be empty for depth first postorder searches and will always be populated for depth first preorder and breadth first searches.
+This is unavailable in the owned dfs_postorder() and dfs_inorder() APIs, but is otherwise available.

 NOTE: If Children is an Iterator type, consuming items from the iterator will result in them disappearing from tree traversal.